 - include the $30 application fee.

-An access application is invalid if it does not meet these requirements.
+An access application is invalid if it does not meet the requirements above.

 Lodging access applications

-You can lodge an access application in person or by letter, fax or email, as long as the application meets the requirements listed above.
+You can lodge an access application in person or by letter or email, as long as the application meets the requirements listed above.

-Access applications lodged by fax or email will not be considered valid until the required application fee is also received.
+Access applications lodged by email will not be considered valid until the required application fee is also received.
+Refer to application fees and charges below for further requirements when paying by credit card.

-UTS has developed the access application lodgment form (PDF, 93kB) to assist you to prepare and lodge an access application.
+UTS has developed the access application lodgement form (PDF, 134kB) to assist you to prepare and lodge an access application.
 (Use of this form is optional.)

 Providing evidence as part of your application